ucbds-infra/otter-grader/docs/_build/_sources/test_files.md.txt

 # Test Files

-Otter requires OK-formatted tests to check students' work against.
+Otter requires OK-formatted tests to check student's work against.
 These have a very specific format, described in detail in the [OK documentation](https://okpy.github.io/documentation/client.html#ok-client-setup-ok-tests).

 ## OK Format Caveats